explodinggradients/ragas/docs/concepts/metrics/available_metrics/summarization_score.md

 ## Summarization Score

-This metric gives a measure of how well the summary (`response`) captures the important information from the `retrieved_contexts`.
+`SummarizationScore` metric gives a measure of how well the summary (`response`) captures the important information from the `retrieved_contexts`.
 The intuition behind this metric is that a good summary shall contain all the important information present in the context(or text so to say).

 We first extract a set of important keyphrases from the context.
 These keyphrases are then used to generate a set of questions.
 The answers to these questions are always `yes(1)` for the context.
 We then ask these questions to the summary and calculate the summarization score as the ratio of correctly answered questions to the total number of questions.